Writing songs on guitar can be easy. Writing great songs on

 1. Songs Start in Silence

 Writers are observers.
 They watch, absorb, and in silence, reflect.
 The result of that creative reflection is their song.
 Find a spot in your life – a location, a day or time during the week – where there is silence.
 No noise, no disturbances, no children running amok, no spouse yelling, no dishes waiting- nothing.
-Just you, your guitar, a notebook, and a recorder.
+Just you, your

 2. Write it Down and Record it